 - Quick and Flupke can be seen at Rue Notre-Seigneur 19.

-For the latest Brusssels street art, look beyond the central area
+For the latest Brussels street art, look beyond the central area

 The comic book walls are mostly everywhere in central Brussels.
-The central Brussels include areas like the Sablon, Marolles, and Saint-Gilles.
+Central Brussels includes areas like the Sablon, Marolles, and Saint-Gilles.
 Click here to see the comic book route.
 That was just a preview of my favourites among the Brussels street art on the Comic Book Route.
 But bear in mind, that there is plenty of stunning street art that is waiting to be discovered outside of central Brussels.
-To find out more information on Brussels street art, check out Parcours Street Art for regular updates on new murals.

 Tips on creating your own Brussels street art walking tour